Istro-Romanians: Geographical distribution

 The territory where the Istro-Romanians live was once covered with forests, pastures and lakes, ideal for livestock or charcoal production.
 Their extent was vast, being scattered throughout almost all of Istria and the western part of Krk and leaving a large number of toponyms.
-They even formed up to 15% of the Istrian population at one point.
 However, the forests would begin to disappear and the lakes were drained.
 The soil stopped allowing productive agriculture, increasing poverty in the zone.
 They began to lose their traditional occupations as shepherds and began to be exposed to assimilation, ending with the Istro-Romanian presence of Krk in 1875.
 Those in Ćićarija were also assimilated, just maintaining their culture on the Croatian side, in Žejane.
 Many Istro-Romanians emigrated to the big cities.
 All this caused a decrease in the number of Istro-Romanians, which have been reduced to only eight settlements today.

 Now, there are two identifiable groups of Istro-Romanians.
 The first is that of Žejane, an isolated village near the border with Slovenia.
 The second is in the villages south of the Učka.
 These are Šušnjevica, Nova Vas and Jesenovik, where the Istro-Romanians are more numerous, and Letaj, Kostrčani, Zankovci, the Brdo area (Brdo was a separate frazione during the interwar period that included Kostrčani, Zankovci and several hamlets) and the hamlets Miheli, Dražine, Draga and Jelavici (all part of the Brdo area) in smaller proportion.
 Of all of them, the one with the largest number of Istro-Romanian speakers is Nova Vas.
 Each of the Istro-Romanian villages has a name in its own language different from the official Croatian one.
 Thus, Žejane, Šušnjevica, Nova Vas, Jesenovik, Letaj, Kostrčani, Zankovci and Brdo become Jeiăn, Sușńévițę, Nóselo or Nósolo, Sucódru, Letåi, Costârčan, Zankovci and Bârdo (Brig for the hamlet).
 Other regions such as Ćićarija or Istria are called Cicearia and Istria, respectively.
 According to the memory of some, Istro-Romanian was also spoken in Gradinje and Grobnik and the hamlets Dolišćina, Trkovci and Perasi until recently.
 All of these villages at the south of the Učka constituted the Italian municipality of Valdarsa.